osbrown1/AnimalShelterApi/README.md

 ## Description
 An API with Versioning that allows access and search of data for the Cats and Dogs of the Animal Shelter, such as their name, breed, and age.

+## Versioning
+##### I used API versioning in my project.
+What is API versioning?

+* API versioning is a remedy for not breaking things when API's are changed.

+##### how is this done?

+* This is done by making a new version, hence the name.

+##### In other words:

+* Versioning is the practice of creating and managing different versions of a software or codebase.
+It allows developers to keep track of changes made to their code over time, and ensures that they can easily roll back to a previous version if necessary.
+Versioning is particularly important when working on large-scale projects or collaborating with other developers, as it helps to prevent conflicts and ensure that everyone is working on the same version of the code.
+There are many different version control systems available, but one of the most popular is Git, which is what I used.

 ## The Following Endpoints are Used:
 ### CatsController: